pfent/libibverbscpp/README.md

 qp->postSend(wr, bad);
 // no explicit teardown needed
 ```
+A working example is in the `example` directory.

 ### Resource management
 All allocations return a `std::unique_ptr<T>`, which automatically handles exception-safe teardown.
 In error cases, an